 Plants breathe 24 hours a day, but the night respiration process is more obvious when photosynthesis ends.
 The temperature should be much cooler at night compared to the daytime because plants can be stressed.

 Put yourself in the shoes of a marathon runner.
 When a runner runs, his/her breathing rate is higher than when they are standing still; this results in an increase in his/her respiration and an increase in body temperature.
 When plants grow, their respiration is higher than when they are standing still.
-The respiration rate increases and the temperature increases when the temperature at night rises.
+The respiration rate increases and the temperature increases when the temperature rises at night.
 Consequently, flowers are damaged and plant growth is impaired.

 Involves the presence of oxygen.